 Crossconnect maintains three CCIE route/switch engineers on staff to ensure we have the necessary expertise on-hand for our clients.

-Crossconnect offers sales and support of both Cisco and Meraki Wireless, as well as conducting nationwide active site surveys.
-Our experience includes outdoor high-density site surveys and designs for challenging mixed guest/corporate access.
+Crossconnect offers sales and support of Cisco, Meraki Wireless and HPE Aruba, as well as conducting nationwide active site surveys.
+Our experience includes outdoor high-density site surveys and designs for challenging mixed guest/corporate access

 Next Generation Firewalling